Paveljolak/rtd-try2/docs/magni6_models/full_assembly/assembly_magni6_mini.rst

     :alt: Close up image of the wire to the MCB with green circle.
     :width: 400px
     :align: center

 |

+45. **Connect Red Spade and Charger**

-45. Take the short RED wire with spade connector and connect it firmly to the + pin on the battery like shown in the picture (green circle).
-Also take the charger connector that is on the harness and connect it with the 5.5 x 2.1 mm DC POWER CHARGER connector (yellow circle).
+   Attach the short RED spade connector to the positive battery pin (green circle).
+Connect the charger connector to the 5.5 x 2.1 mm DC POWER CHARGER (yellow circle).
+Finally connect the BLACK spade connector to the negative spade of the first battery (blue circle).

 .. raw:: html